The First 30 Days: Remote Team Integration Best Practices That Achieve 95% Success

 Customize your checklist based on team size and tech complexity

-Your Custom Pre-Integration Checklist
+Generate Custom Checklist

 This tool generates your exact pre-integration checklist.
 I built this after forgetting VPN access for the fifth time.
-Larger teams need more prepโdon’t guess what you need.
+Larger teams need more prep—don’t guess what you need.

 With pre-integration complete, let’s tackle the make-or-break first week.